IBM/dbb/Utilities/DeletePDS/README.md

 To delete datasets with the DeletePDS utility, you would need to specify the parameter `-h`/`--hlq` to indicate the High-Level Qualifier for your datasets to be deleted.
 This value is used as a filter expression for identifying the datasets to be deleted.

 An other parameter `-p`/`--preview` is helpful to verify which datasets are to be deleted.
-Using this parameter will just display the datasets that matches the filter expression passed in - HLQ paramater of the script.
+Using this parameter will just display the datasets that matches the filter expression passed in the HLQ parameter of the script.

 Preview: